 General advice

-• use the berries whole - also as a garnish - or grind them.
-Preferably do not do this with a pepper mill with a metal grinding mechanism.
-The skins are so thin and oily that the grinding mechanism quickly clogs can hit.
+- Use the berries whole—also as a garnish—or grind them.
+Preferably, don't use a pepper mill with a metal grinding mechanism.
+The peels are so thin and oily that the grinding mechanism quickly clogs. can hit.

 Save: